tiagolr/reaper_scripts/README.md

   * Transition snapshots using tween and ease functions
   * Writes transitions into time selection from current state to snapshot

+#### Tips:

+  * Grap time selections and click **write** to write full transitions into timeline
+  * Set global automation to READ to save current song snapshot
+  * Set global automation to other value than READ to save snapshots from mixer state
+  * If params are not writing make sure they have a different current value from the snapshot

 ## Keyboard splitter

 Manage tracks keyboard splitting using a visual keymap.